ialam2002/sentence-type-structure/README.md

 ## Features
 - Sentence Type Classification: A model trained to classify sentences into various types based on their content and structure.
-- Sentence Structure Classification: A model that identifies and classifies clauses within sentences, providing indices and types for each clause.
+- Sentence Structure Classification: A model that identifies and classifies sentence structure (simple, compound, complex, compound-complex).